 Neither of these is a great option.

-If you do A: What if your water source is contaminated?
+If you do #1: What if your water source is contaminated?
 Or you don’t have any time at all to grab and go.
 Maybe every second counts.

 Pack your clean, dry, empty water containers in your Bug Out Bag.
 Then pack enough bottled water to fill all of your containers.
 Don’t waste valuable pack space.
 Just strap a plastic bag full of bottled to the outside of your pack.
 This is a temporary set up.
-Also think about keeping some water in your Bug Out Bag, we carry a product called Main Stay Water, which has a shelf life of 5 years.
+Also think about keeping some water in your Bug Out Bag,.

 This way, when you have to bug out, you have enough water to fill all of your containers, but it is in sealed bottles that have a much longer shelf life.
 As soon as it’s time to go, dump all of the water into your nice clean containers and head out, or do it in the car.

-*Note: Even though this is a better solution you still need to rotate you bottled water stock occasionally.
+*Note: Even though this is a better solution you still need to rotate your bottled water stock occasionally.
 It lasts a while but not forever.